 - Appointments are available as early as same day.

 - Operators will never ask for payment, credit card info, etc. to schedule an appointment.

-- Residents who use a call screening app or device should consider disabling this function to ensure calls from the state are not blocked.
+- Individuals who use a call screening app or device should consider disabling this function to ensure calls from the state are not blocked.

-- After the appointment is scheduled, residents will then receive an email with a QR code with their registration information and consent form to print and bring to the appointment.
+- After the appointment is scheduled, you will then receive an email with a QR code with your registration information and consent form to print and bring to the appointment.
 The QR code and registration form are emailed in advance of appointments to improve efficiency at the vaccination site.

 - The QR code cannot be shared with anyone else - they are unique per registered individual.
-Residents who do not have a printer, smartphone or email address will still receive their vaccinations.
+Those who do not have a printer, smartphone or email address will still receive their vaccinations.

-- Residents who are signed up through the state vaccine registration system may lookup their appointment at vaccine.sharecare.com/appt-lookup.
-To talk with a live person with questions about appointments or the vaccine, residents may call 833-540-2044.
+- Individuals who are signed up through the state vaccine registration system may lookup their appointment at vaccine.sharecare.com/appt-lookup.
+To talk with a live person with questions about appointments or the vaccine, call 833-540-2044.

 - ShareCare operators will call to schedule second doses approximately one week before they are recommended.